samapriya/awesome-gee-community-datasets/docs/contributing/index.md

     ---

-    Ask a question on our [discussion board] or join our [community forum](https://forum.gee-community-catalog.org) to get in touch with our community
+    Ask a question on our [discussion board] to get in touch with our community

     ---